astral-sh/ruff/crates/red_knot_test/README.md

 reveal_type(x)
 ```

-This is just an example, not a proposal that red-knot would every actually output diagnostics in
+This is just an example, not a proposal that red-knot would ever actually output diagnostics in
 precisely this format:

 ```output